Here's how to make a sofa bed more comfy

 However, instead of swapping out that sleeper sofa bed for a bonafide mattress and box frame, there are some things that you can do to make that sofa bed mattress more comfortable.
 That's better than replacing an expensive piece of furniture if the sofa fits your aesthetic and your comfort level, even if you have your doubts about continuing to rely on that uncomfortable bed within.

 Add a Mattress Topper

-If the existing mattress in your sleeper sofa bed is adequate but you're just looking for additional padding during those long nights, you might be able to get by with a mattress topper.
+If the existing mattress in your sleeper sofa bed is adequate but you're just looking for additional padding during those long nights, you might be able to get by with a mattress topper, a pillow-top sofa bed.
 That mattress topper will add a couple inches in cushiony comfort to the sofa bed, and that may be enough to turn it into something that actually works instead of something you can't tolerate.

 Use Good-Quality Pillows